Reflection-mode Multi-slice Fourier Ptychographic Tomography: Results

+To validate our simulation findings experimentally, we implemented rFPT using the reflection-mode LED microscope (Fig.~\ref{fig:ridt_overview}(b-c)), imaging a dual-layer phase resolution target on a silver mirror under conditions closely matching the simulation (see \textbf{Experimental setup} and \textbf{Sample Preparation}).
+Raw intensity data (Fig.~\ref{fig:rFPT_exp}(a)) exhibit superimposed intensity patterns from the overlapping structures and reflections.
+Applying the rMSBP algorithm yielded the reconstructed 3D RI distribution (Fig.~\ref{fig:rFPT_exp}(b)), clearly distinguishing the two layers axially at depths of \qtylist{17;36.5}{\um} over a \qtyproduct{140 x 140}{\um} FOV.
+Key performance is assessed from the cross-sections (Fig.~\ref{fig:rFPT_exp}(c)), where element 2 of group 10 (\qty{435}{\nm} line width) is clearly resolved in both layers.
+This achieved resolution corresponds to a $2.6\times$ enhancement over the single-LED illumination limit, matching the performance observed in the simulation (Fig.~\ref{fig:ridt_sim}).
+This agreement between experiment and simulation confirms the robustness and practical applicability of our rMSBP-based rFPT approach for challenging reflection-mode imaging tasks.

-Next, we apply rFPT to a more complex multi-layer scattering sample, demonstrating its ability to rapidly reconstruct intricate 3D structures over a millimeter-scale FOV\@.
+Next, we apply rMS-FPT to a more complex multi-layer scattering sample, demonstrating its ability to rapidly reconstruct intricate 3D structures over a millimeter-scale FOV\@.
 The sample consists of a phase resolution target on top, an integrated circuit (IC) pattern in the middle, and a beads layer at the bottom, all fabricated with photopolymer on a silver mirror (see Sample Preparation for details).
 This design mimics the overlaid 3D structures encountered in semiconductor metrology and inspection.
 Using the same experimental setup, the microscope captures a \qtyproduct{1.2 x 1.2}{\mm} FOV with a \qty{0.274}{\um} pixel size in object space.

-For multi-layered samples thicker than the imaging system’s depth-of-field, the defocused layers spread scattered fields over a larger lateral region, causing highly unbalanced intensity responses across layers.
+For multi-layered samples thicker than the depth-of-field of the objective, the defocused layers spread scattered fields over a larger lateral region, causing highly unbalanced intensity responses across layers.
 Combined with weak scattered signals, further attenuated by sample thickness, this leads to extremely uneven DF image intensities, challenging measurement due to limited camera's dynamic range and complicating rMSBP reconstruction.
 Thus, to achieve practical high-speed imaging and reconstruction, only BF LEDs are used for measurement in this case.